 Academic Degrees and Programs

-Offers M.A. degrees in Human Development, Marriage and Family Therapy, Education, and Early Childhood Education; B.A.-completion degrees in Human Development and Early Childhood Education; and Teacher Credentialing and Certificate programs.
+Offers M.A. degree programs in Human Development, Marriage and Family Therapy, Education, Early Childhood Education, and Curriculum & Instruction; B.A.-completion degree programs in Human Development and Early Childhood Education; and Teacher Credentialing and Certificate programs.

 Credit for Life Experience